-During product development at JDS Labs, we utilize a PrismSound dScope Series III audio analyzer to conduct professional sound quality benchmarks.
+During development at JDS Labs, we utilize Audio Precision’s APx555 and PrismSound’s dScope Series III audio analyzers to conduct professional sound quality benchmarks and characterize performance.
 An audio analyzer is capable of generating reference quality audio signals and measuring the resulting output of an audio device under test.
 This allows us to perform impulse response tests, fast-Fourier transforms (FFTs), and continuous-time analysis in order to observe specifications which directly impact audio quality.
 In simplest terms, an audio analyzer generates exceptional audio signals and checks to see how closely a tested device compares to its own quality.

 Noise: Noise measures the presence of unexpected sound when testing for absolute silence.

 SNR: Signal-to-noise ratio specifies the amount of noise present relative to a particular test signal.
 We measure referenced to 1V.

 Dynamic Range: Dynamic Range is SNR referenced to the device’s maximum output level.